DSQL-MONGKEY/DSQL-MONGKEY/README.md

 ### Hi there 👋

+Seasoned Software Engineer with a strong focus on front-end development.
+Intermediate experience with Javascript/Typescript and well-versed in frontend technologies.
+Always passionate and open-minded to learn about new things.

+Above all that, I enjoy design, sports, gaming, and naturally have a good intuitive sense in the art-visual related field, gotcha with that pixel-perfect taste! 🚀✨

 <!--
 **DSQL-MONGKEY/DSQL-MONGKEY** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.